Is there something you’ve been wanting to do, become, or have but you can never make it happen? Could the Inner Critic be holding you back?

 HeartRich Founder & Coach Guy Reichard

-I’ve been with the love and light of my life for 18 years.
+I’ve been with the love of my life for 19 years.
 We live with our cat, Isabel & dog, Charlie just north of Toronto.

 My values are: Love, Peace, Wellbeing, Freedom, Growth, Truth, Fun, Joy, Wholeness, Purpose, Resilience, Flexibility, and Creativity.
 You can learn more here.